ucs-compute-solutions/FlexPod-for-EHR/README.md

 # Automation scripts for deploying FlexPod for EHR

-This repository for FlexPod contains Ansible playbooks and Terraform scripts to configure Cisco Nexus, Cisco UCS, Cisco MDS, NetApp ONTAP, VMware ESXi and VMware vCenter.
+This repository for FlexPod contains Ansible playbooks and Terraform scripts to configure Cisco Nexus, Cisco UCS, Cisco MDS, NetApp ONTAP, VMware ESXi, and VMware vCenter.
 This repository can be used for setting up Cisco devices, NetApp ONTAP as well as VMware ESXi and vCenter as covered in the following Cisco Validated Design (CVD):

 [FlexPod for Epic EHR](https://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/UCS_CVDs/flexpod_xseries_vmw_epic.html)